Pamela Austin

-Pamela Austin (born Pamela Joan Akert, December 20, 1941) is an American actress.
+Pamela Austin is an American retired actress.

 Early life

 Austin was born in Omaha, Nebraska.
 She spent part of her childhood in Europe, as her father served a tour of duty with the Air Force there.
 Austin studied dancing at Sacramento State College, and found work with the Tony Martin nightclub act upon arriving in Hollywood.

 Career

-In addition to appearing in two Elvis Presley films, in 1964-1967 Austin gained fame for a long series of popular automobile television commercials (and print ads) for Dodge (the Charger, Coronet, Polara, and other models).
-As the perky "Dodge Rebellion Girl", she appeared in around twenty commercials as a damsel in distress — menaced by sharks, falling from a drawbridge, a roof, a cargo plane, etc. Her tag line at the end of each ad was "The Dodge Rebellion wants you!"
+In addition to appearing in two Elvis Presley films, in 1964–1967 Austin gained fame for a long series of popular automobile television commercials (and print ads) for Dodge (the Charger, Coronet, Polara, and other models).
+As the perky "Dodge Rebellion Girl", she appeared in around twenty commercials as a damsel in distress: menaced by sharks, falling from a drawbridge, a roof, a cargo plane, etc. Her tag line at the end of each ad was "The Dodge Rebellion wants you!"

 The ad series led to numerous film and television offers and a three-page profile in TV Guide (August 20–26, 1966).
 By 1968, Dodge executives felt Austin's popularity was overshadowing the cars and began a new "Dodge Fever" campaign with a different model, Joan Anita Parker.

-In August 1967 she starred in the adventure-comedy film The Perils of Pauline based on the silent cliff-hanger serial.
+In August 1967, she starred in the adventure-comedy film The Perils of Pauline based on the silent cliff-hanger serial.
 Posters for the film referenced her Dodge commercials: That "Rebellion Girl" is dodgin' unbelievable perils...

-In 1968 she was a semi-regular on the hit comedy series Rowan & Martin's Laugh-In during its first season.
+In 1968, she was a semi-regular on the hit comedy series Rowan & Martin's Laugh-In during its first season.
 Austin performed in various comedy sketches, song-and-dance numbers, and pre-filmed segments, including an early music video for "Buy For Me The Rain" by The Nitty Gritty Dirt Band.